 - 85% of users rely on online reviews as much as one-to-one referrals.

-- Good reviews account for 73% for making users have more faith in domestic brands.
+- Good reviews account for 73% of making users have more faith in domestic brands.

 - Acquaintances are now believed to be as reliable as experts.